Last updated on March 22nd, 2023 at 04:37 pm

 If you’ve done all the earlier steps with care and patience, most bearded dragons can get to this point.
 And this is the fun part!
 Here is where we can take our beardies outside in the sun for some play, exercise, and mental stimulation!

 As with all steps along the way, use positive reinforcements.
-Pet them, talk to them, give them treats.
-They are not nearly as smart as dogs but treats, and love still work with bearded dragons.
+Pet them, talk to them, and give them treats.
+They are not nearly as smart as dogs but treats and love still work with bearded dragons.